 Conclusion

-Congratulations on making it to the end of the tutorial.
-We covered all the basic steps to install cPanel on CentOS 7 server.
-Now you can manage your whole server through the web-based control panel.
-If you encounter any errors during installation, let us know in the comments below.
+Congratulations on making it to the end of the tutorial!
+We covered all the basic steps to install cPanel on your CentOS server.
+With cPanel, you can efficiently manage your entire server through a user-friendly web-based control panel, simplifying tasks like website management, email setup, and database administration.
+If you encounter any errors during the installation or have questions about using cPanel on your VPS, feel free to reach out in the comments below.
+We're here to help!

 People also read: